cjudd/cool-pick-game-tutorial/README.md

 ## Cool Pig Game Tutorial

-Cool Pig is a simple yet fun game intended to teach people 12 and older the basics of programming and game development using nothing but a browser, the free open source [Phaser.io](http://www.phaser.io/) game framework, JavaScript and HTML.
+Cool Pig is a simple yet fun game intended to teach people 12 and older the basics of programming and game development using nothing but a browser, the free open source [Phaser.io](http://www.phaser.io/){:target="_blank" rel="noopener"} game framework, JavaScript and HTML.

 ![Cool Pig Game Play](images/CougarChase.gif)